jelinden/go-react-seed/README.md

 A seed project for making isomorphic or universal Reactjs applications with a Golang backend.

 Rendering on the Golang side is made with V8.
-See https://github.com/jelinden/selfjs and https://github.com/ry/v8worker.
+See https://github.com/jelinden/selfjs (thank you https://github.com/nmerouze/selfjs) and https://github.com/ry/v8worker.

 ## Echo as a server